Open Portal

 Syntax Generator interface in the TradeSgnl Portal

-The Syntax Generator: configure on the right, preview the generated signal on the left.
+The Syntax Generator: configure your settings, preview the generated signal.

 Verify Your Setup with Test Signal